nkhil/weather-script/README.md

 This is a proxy service for the Openweather API that does some basic data manipulation & serves up the response in plain text so I can render it in a terminal.

+## Note

-**Note**: This currently only returns the weather for London.
-If you'd like other cities, please open an issue on this repo.
+This currently only returns the weather for Ediburgh (Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿, UK).
+If you'd like other cities, please open an issue, submit a PR, or feel free to fork this repo and add your modifications.

+I did consider adding location as a parameter, but this is just a personal project and I didn't want to add optimisations before I needed to.

 ## Usage